 Bad Password Practices

 - All or most users have simple, formulaic passwords.
 For example, Abel, Baker, and Charlie all log in to the business network and their mailbox with passwords like Abel123, Baker123, and Charlie123—including the boss and HR manager, who have access to the company payroll system.
-With such a setup, the restrictive permissions configured on sensitive data are pointless, because anyone can log in with a manager's account and get to the data.
+With such a setup, the restrictive permissions configured on sensitive data are pointless, because any employee can guess a manager's password and get to the data.
 But, the company enjoys never having to bother with users forgetting passwords, and users like being able to get into each other's files when they need to.
 This philosophy often extends to the phone system, where everyone's voicemail passcode is something like 1111 or 1234.

 - Sharing passwords.
 Even if users all have unique and private passwords, we still often see this: A user wants to share resources on the network (such as his Exchange calendar, or data on a file server) with someone else, so he just gives his password to the other user.
 This seems innocent enough, but it gives rise to several problems.
 First, it creates a dangerous culture where users undervalue the importance of clearing access with appropriate authorities in your company, increasing the risk that a user will give a password to the wrong person.
 Or, even if the person is authorized to see the data he's intended to see, sharing passwords instead of having your IT department enable the access can lead to inappropriate access.
 For example, your accounts payable manager shares his e-mail password with your HR manager so she can copy a bunch of contacts from his mailbox, without considering that the HR manager can use that now to get into the company's bank account.
 When password sharing is not strictly forbidden, your company management will have no control over who has access to what.

-As you can see, without diligent implementation of good policies and practices, a business may have passwords on all their accounts, but may as well have none.
-Businesses like these sometimes wonder why peculiar things happen that indicate former employees still have access to their network, but it should be obvious why.
+As you can see, without diligent implementation of good policies and practices, a business may have passwords on all their accounts, but little control over access to systems and data.

 - Education/awareness.
 If the above describes your company, change the culture.
 Train each user to consider the secrecy of any password he or she uses for any resource at the office to be his or her individual responsibility, and never to be exposed in any way, or shared with other users regardless of trust.
 Be frank; tell them your approach to account security has been inadequate, and you're now fixing it.